WSDZ

 WSDZ (1260 AM) is a radio station licensed to Belleville, Illinois, and serving the Greater St. Louis radio market.
-It is owned and operated by Relevant Radio, Inc. WSDZ carries a Catholic talk and teaching radio format supplied by the Relevant Radio network.
+It is owned and operated by Relevant Radio, Inc. WSDZ carries a Catholic radio format supplied by the Relevant Radio network.
 WSDZ, along with 1120 KMOX, are responsible for activation of the St. Louis area Emergency Alert System.

 By day, WSDZ is powered at 20,000 watts.
-But at night, to avoid interfering with other stations on AM 1260, it reduces power to 5,000 watts.
+At night, to avoid interfering with other stations on 1260 AM, it reduces power to 5,000 watts.
 It uses a directional antenna at all times.
-The studios are located on Weber Hill Road in St. Louis.
-The transmitter is off Schuleter Germaine Road in Belleville.
+The station's studios are located on Weber Hill Road in St. Louis, and its transmitter is off Schuleter Germaine Road in Belleville.
 Programming is also heard on 99-watt FM translator 95.1 MHz K236CS in St. Louis.